zfarrand/phylo-class-social/best-books.md

 - Ayken Askapuli: Selfish Gene by Richard Dawkins
 - Patricia Chan: State of Wonder by Ann Patchett
-- Iurii Gurkov: Somebody to love (Gay cheap and cheesy romance novell) -Joye Zhou: Birds of the World
+- Iurii Gurkov: Somebody to love (Gay cheap and cheesy romance novell)
+- Joye Zhou: Birds of the World

 # List of best books read in 2020 by Botany 563 Spring 2021 class